rob-Hitchens/OrderStatisticsTree/README.md

 Adds order statistics to each node and the tree itself:

 - report a value position in sorted list.
-- report the count of values above and below a certain value
+- report the count of values above and below a certain value.
 - report percentile, median, rank, etc.
 - find the value with a given percentile rank.